© 2025. The Trustees of Indiana University

 " My goal is to really start knocking on doors, increase voter turnout, and then build some community in our party,” Council said.
 "Bloomington is the town to really be that beacon to help folks move in a progressive way.”

-The vice-chair seat had been vacant since July, after party members selected then-vice-chair Chrissie Geels to lead the party.
+The vice-chair seat had been vacant since July, when members selected then-vice-chair Chrissie Geels for the party's top position.

 Sara Wittmeyer contributed to this report.